 Our tutors can also help your child if they are struggling with homework habits, organizational skills and study skills.
 Also, we give your child the advantage of meeting with the same tutor throughout the semester.
 Our small tutoring groups encourage questions and teach students how they learn best and at their own pace.
 The tutoring session involves a tutor and a maximum of 4 students.
 Our tutors use today’s teaching methods which are used in School District U-46 schools.
 Students, who attend regularly and bring their school materials/assignments to each session improve in academic performance and become more self-confident.

 The Tutoring Services Program meets on either Tuesday or Thursday evenings (depending on your child’s time slot) at Streamwood High School, Sabre Center, 701 W. Schaumburg Road, Streamwood, IL 60107.
 The fee is $45.00 per child.
 Students must live in Hanover Township (the Cook County portion of Bartlett, Streamwood, Hanover Park, Elgin, Schaumburg, or Hoffman Estates) and must be in Grades 2 through 12.
 Out-of-Township residents can call (630) 483-5799 for more information.
 All parents/guardians for 2nd through 8th grade students must remain in the building during the tutoring sessions.
-If you have any questions about our program, please feel free to contact us at 630-483-5799 or visit us on our website at www.hanover-township.org.
+To sign your child up, please feel free to contact us at 630-483-5799.
 Don’t wait – space is limited!

 SPRING BREAK OPEN GYM PROGRAM IS PACKED WITH FUN AND SPECIAL EVENTS!